Anomalies on ALE spaces and phases of gauge theory

 \subsection{Gluing EH spaces and the $\eta$-invariant}

-In this paper, we are interested in anomalies that cannot be detected on manifolds such as $S^{4}$, $\mathbb{T}^{4}$, $S^2\times S^2$, or $\mathbb{CP}^{2}$.
+In this paper, we are interested in anomalies that are not seen on manifolds such as $S^{4}$, $\mathbb{T}^{4}$, $S^2\times S^2$, or $\mathbb{CP}^{2}$.
 Our main claim is that the EH space furnishes refined cohomological information which leads to new anomaly structures and constraints on quantum field theories.
 A special feature of EH space is the presence of a boundary at asymptotic infinity, which induces a boundary contribution to the Dirac index in the form of the $\eta$-invariant.

 To better understand this feature and to compute the index without the need to compute $\eta$ explicitly (in a few cases), we construct a closed $4$-manifold ${\cal M}$ by gluing EH to a copy with reversed orientation, which we denote by $\mathrm{EH}'$.
 Thus, $ \mathcal{M} =\mathrm{EH} \cup \mathrm{EH}' $.
 The space $\mathrm{EH}'$ has the opposite orientation to $\mathrm{EH}$, but is not simply a geometric mirror image: in general, it carries different background fluxes for the gauge fields.
 The construction of $\mathrm{EH}'$ is chosen so that (i) there is no topological obstruction to gluing along the common $\mathbb{RP}^{3}$ boundary, and (ii) the resulting closed manifold $\mathcal{M}$ has the same Dirac index as $\mathrm{EH}$.
 Equivalently, this gluing procedure caps off the boundary of the original EH space without altering the number of chiral zero modes supported near the bolt of the $\mathrm{EH}$ space; see Figure \ref{Msewing}.